Solving Sparse Mixed-Integer Quadratic Problems: Application to the Unit Commitment Problem with Optimal Power Flow: Unit Commitment with Optimal Power Flow Constraints

 The integration of renewable energy sources and increasing demand for resilient and efficient power systems have intensified the need for advanced optimization techniques capable of modeling the inherent complexity of modern electricity markets.
-In this context, the Unit Commitment (UC) problem, which involves determining the optimal scheduling of generating units, plays a critical role in ensuring the reliability and economic operation of power systems.
-When augmented with AC Optimal Power Flow (ACOPF) constraints, the UC problem captures both operational and network-level physics, resulting in a highly nonconvex and large-scale MIQCQP formulation.
-To address the nonconvexity of ACOPF constraints, recent advances have explored convex relaxations, notably SDP relaxations, which offer tight bounds for AC power flow models.
-When coupled with integer decisions from the UC problem, this leads to an MISDP problem.
-The goal of this section is to analyze the potential of the algorithmic approach described in Section~\ref{sec:methodology} by applying it to the aforementioned challenging problem, also called UC-OPF.
-In order to do so, we first need to formally define the two problems involved in UC-OPF: the optimal power flow problem and the unit commitment problem.
-Both of these problems have been extensively studied in the literature each on its own, however very few work consider the joint problem due to the complexity and the challenges behind its solution.
+In this context, the Unit Commitment (UC) problem, which involves determining the optimal scheduling of generating units, can be used as a model for the reliability and economic operation of power systems.
+When augmented with AC Optimal Power Flow (ACOPF) constraints, the UC problem captures both operational and network-level physics, resulting in a large-scale, nonconvex MIQCQP formulation.

+The nonconvexity of ACOPF constraints can be tackled by convex relaxations, notably SDP relaxations, which offer tight bounds for AC power flow models.
+Integrating integer decisions from the UC problem yields a MISDP relaxation.
+Overall, the Unit Commitment problem under OPF constraints, hereafter UC-OPF, combines two optimization problems and forms a MIQCQP formulation of a difficult real-world, large-scale application.
+The goal of this section is to analyze the potential of the algorithmic approach described in Section~\ref{sec:methodology} by applying it to the UC-OPF problem.
+We first provide a brief description of the two baseline optimization problems involved in the formulation of UC-OPF.